shumatsumoto/react-search/README.md

 ## :pencil2: Overview

-You can search for an account with the api on github.
+Search for an account with the api on github.

 ## :hammer: Requirement